stable-packages/store/README.md

 Besides testability and maintainability, using global state can actually lead to [incorrect result](#multi-versions-issue).

-**I can't stress that enough**.

 Then why am I making this library?

-There are some situation you do need to have some global states.
+There are some situations you do need to retain some information globally.
 It is ok to have global state only if it does not affect your codes testability and maintainability.

+**I can't stress that enough**.

 This library provides a holy ground for those global states.